 The objectives of the American Mathematical Society (AMS) Student Chapter are to:

-The Society for Women in STEM is a partner organization of the Central Arizona Chapter of AWIS.
+Women in STEM is a partner organization of the Central Arizona Chapter of AWIS.
 The mission of this organization is to encourage networking among graduate and undergraduate students from different STEM (Science, Technology, Engineering, Mathematics) disciplines and offer professional development to promote the advancement of women in science.

 The Graduate and Professional Student Association (GPSA) is the Graduate Student Government for all ASU Graduate Students.
 In fact, all graduate and professional students at ASU are already a part of GPSA.
 GPSA offers various support programs to graduate students including travel grants, research grants, and professional development programming.
 GPSA also has a variety of awards recognizing graduate student mentorship, research, teaching, and advocacy.
 GPSA also advocates for graduate student concerns on the local, state, and federal levels.